-This is the first time the trust has recognised а city.
-The Lord Mayor received the award behalf of on Portsmouth and thousands of its citizens who have caught hold of the vision to see Portsmouth become established as a Restorative City.
+This is the first time the trust has recognised city.
+The Lord Mayor received the award behalf on of Portsmouth and thousands its of citizens who have caught hold of the vision to see Portsmouth become established as Restorative City.
 Ray and Vi pursued Restorative justice after a shocking attack by a gang of youths who attacked and killed their son Christopher.
 Their heart-breaking story for the truth has inspired a countless number of people to seek restorative justice and practice, breaking the cycle of hate and revenge.

-Speaking the at Guildhall they talked about being 'blown away' at the breadth and depth of the restorative culture that was developing within the various spheres of the city.
-Neither of them are strangers to Portsmouth; they worked closely with John Swindell of PMS develop helping to restorative justice in Kingston prison before it was closed.
+Speaking the Guildhall they talked about being 'blown away' at the breadth and depth of the restorative culture that was developing within the various spheres of the city.
+Neither of them are strangers to Portsmouth; they closely worked with John Swindell of PMS helping develop to restorative justice in Kingston prison before it was closed.